Ewen Sinclair-MacLagan: Western Front

+Post-war

-After the war, Sinclair-MacLagan's rank of major general was made substantive, in lieu of the knighthood that other divisional commanders of the AIF received.
-In May 1919, his service with the AIF was terminated.
+After the war, Sinclair-MacLagan's rank of major general was made substantive in January 1919, in lieu of the knighthood that other divisional commanders of the AIF received.
+In May, his service with the AIF was terminated.
 He received a number of awards for his wartime services.
-His time assisting the American Expeditionary Forces was rewarded with the Distinguished Service Medal.
+His time assisting the AEF was rewarded with the Army Distinguished Service Medal.
 He also received the Croix de guerre with palm from the French government, and the Commander's Cross of the Order of the White Eagle from the Serbian government.
 In late 1919, he was appointed a Companion of the Order of St Michael and St George.

 Later life

-Sinclair-MacLagan returned to duty with the British Army and served as commander of the 51st Highland Division before retiring in 1925.
+Sinclair-MacLagan returned to duty with the British Army and served as commander of the 51st (Highland) Division, a Territorial Army formation, before retiring from the army in 1925.
 He retained a connection to the Australian Army through his honorary colonelcy of the 34th Battalion.
-He was also colonel of the Border Regiment from 1923 to 1936.
-He died in Dundee, Scotland on 24 November 1948.
+He succeeded General Sir Bruce Hamilton as colonel of the Border Regiment from August 1923 to 1936.
+He died at the age of 79 in Dundee, Scotland on 24 November 1948.
 He was survived by his daughter, the only child of his marriage to Edith Kathleen French, the daughter of George Arthur French.
 His wife had died in 1928.